jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 ### Genus 2

 This data was computed using results from "D. Petersen, Cohomology of local systems on loci of d-elliptic abelian surfaces, Michigan Math.
-J. 62 (2013), no. 4, 705–720.", and from Section 4.5 in "J. Bergström and C. Faber, Cohomology of moduli spaces via a result of Chenevier and Lannes, Épijournal Géom.
-Algébrique7(2023), Art.
+J. 62 (2013), no. 4, 705–720.", together with results of Section 4.5 in "J. Bergström and C. Faber, Cohomology of moduli spaces via a result of Chenevier and Lannes, Épijournal Géom.
+Algébrique 7(2023), Art.
 20, 14 pp.".

 -The file "M2n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 2 with n up to 13.